 It is surely unfair to expect big and regular discounts from online stores.
 Discounts and deals are all voluntarily offered by merchants.
 Some business models do not even allow for discounts.
 As a seller, you need to clearly communicate the nature of your business.
 Create an atmoshphere on your website that immediately corrects users when they expect more.

 2. Making threats

 A clear sign of a bad customer is their unhappy and threatening behavior.
 Their attitude will make you feel guilty, as if you have done something wrong with their order.
 However, these customers in fact have the habit of pointing out a few flaws in every product they purchase.
 These Ecommerce customers remain unhappy regardless of your extended support.
 This also corresponds to their level of expectation from the retailer.
 They demand something for nothing, and often threaten to promote negative reviews against you on different digital platforms or sue for damages.

 Communicate very clearly the features of your products or services straightaway on their respective pages, and clarify your terms and conditions.
 Ecommerce consumers often complain about products or services that are different from what is shown on the website.
 You can bridge the gap and make the customer happy by posting high-quality images and videos that accurately display the products they represent.
 Craft your listings arefully as well so that there is no possibility for misrepresenting a product or service.

 3. Abusive behavior

-Any customer, either happy or unhappy, has no right to use abusive language towards any of your representatives or staff members.
+Any customer, either happy or unhappy, has no right to use abusive language towards anyone representing your company.
 There is no way to justify abusive behavior.
-If any Ecommerce customer received a poor quality product or service, he or she should simply send a complaint to customer support, work withthem to fix the issue, and take necessary legal action if the result is not satisfactory.
+If any Ecommerce customer received a poor quality product or service, he or she should simply send a complaint to customer support, work with them to fix the issue, and take necessary legal action if the result is not satisfactory.
 Sadly, some customers do not follow the rules of polite conduct.

 4. Talking about competitors